marcycode/simplyqueue/readme.md

 ## Inspiration
 Waiting in line sucks.
 Every hackathon I've been to, I've seen people waiting in line for hours.
 That's wasted time that could've been spent improving their product and in a hackathon where time is limited, every second counts.
 ## Core Idea
-The idea behing our product is that you can wait in line without having to wait in line.
+The idea behind our product is that you can wait in line without having to wait in line.
 Using a virtual queueing system, you can join a queue and wait for your turn to be called.
 You can also see how many people are in front of you.
 ## What it does
 Our product allows users to join a queue and wait for their turn to be called.
 They can also see how many people are in front of them.
 We also have an admin dashboard to manage queues.
 ## How we built it